 You might want to extend your stay till another weekend, for cheaper booze (Bia Hoi, local beer), shopping and free shows?
 Because night markets in Hanoi City are the best!

 There you have it!
-I’m sure this suggested places to visit and things to do in Hanoi will be perfect for a memorable trip.
+I’m sure this suggested Hanoi attractions will be perfect for a memorable trip.